 RIVER OF LIVING WATER – AZUSA STREET SERMON BY W. J. SEYMOUR

-In the 4th chapter of John, the words come, “Jesus answered and said unto her, If thou knewest the gift of God and who it is that saith to thee Give me to drink, thou wouldest have asked of Him and He would have given the living water.”
+In the 4th chapter of John, the words come, “Jesus answered and said unto her, If thou knewest the gift of God, and who it is that saith to thee, Give me to drink; thou wouldest have asked of him, and he would have given thee living water.”
 Praise God for the living waters today that flow freely, for it comes from God to every hungry and thirsty heart.
 Jesus said, “He that believeth on me, as the Scripture hath said, out of his inmost being shall flow rivers of living waters.”
 Then we are able to go in the mighty name of Jesus to the ends of the earth and water dry places, deserts and solitary places, until these parched, sad, lonely hearts are made to rejoice in the God of their salvation.
 We want the rivers today.
 Hallelujah!
 Glory to God in the highest!